This chapter focuses on how to enable users to reset their own passwords in secure fashion.

 Administrator Authentication Configuration continue to use the

-In the OpenAM console, browse to Configuration > Global > Password Reset in the Global Properties list.
+To configure the service globally for all realms, login to OpenAM Console as administrator and browse to Configuration > Global > Password Reset in the Global Properties list.

 In the Password Reset page, use the following hints to adjust settings, and then save your work.